Date of Award

 After being explicitly taught the SRSD – POW+TREE writing strategy, participants will complete 20 timed opinion writing samples based on high and low interest opinion writing prompts.
 TWW, CWS, Accuracy and CCOW will be measured and recorded by the researcher.
 This information will be used to determine areas of needed instruction for 5th grade students with LD in the curriculum area of writing.

 Stanton, Emily Theresa, "Effects of High Interest Opinion Writing Prompts for 5th Grade Students with Learning Disabilities" (2016).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 845.